-Updated: July 2018
+Updated: July 2020

-The bearded seal gets its name from the long white whiskers it has on its muzzle.
+The bearded seal gets its name from the long white whiskers on its muzzle.
 Another English name for them, “square flipper”, refers to their large pectoral flippers which are flattened at the ends.
 These characteristics, plus the fact that the head appears small relative to the overall body size, make the bearded seal easy to distinguish from other northern seals.

-Latin: Erignathus barbatus (Erxleben, 1777)
+Scientific name: Erignathus barbatus (Erxleben 1777)

 Erignathus barbatus barbatus –“Atlantic” subspecies

 Erignathus barbatus nauticus – “Pacific” subspecies